yuuxiaoqing/projects-masterlist/index.md

-## Xiao Qing's project Masterlist
+# Xiao Qing's project Masterlist

-### Hi!
-Welcome to my project page where I post links and descriptions of all my coding projects.
+## Hi!
+Welcome to my masterlist of coding projects.

+## Hackathon projects

+### Cruzhack 2018

+<b/>Tip of the Day</b>: https://devpost.com/software/tip-of-the-day code: https://github.com/Xyuubao/Tip-Of-the-Day
+<i/> Winner of Cruzhack 2018 Hack Alumni's Keeping it Weird category </i>
+This project was created to make spliting bills, taxes, and tips easier for outdoor dinings and get-togethers.
+Our program uses Google Vision to scan a receipt and makes a checklist of all the items and price as well as calculate the tax percent of the bill.
+I coded the tipping calculator algorithm of the project and also designed the logo.

-# Lowell high school AP Computer Science class coding projects
+## Lowell high school AP Computer Science class coding projects and assignments

 <b/>Asteroid</b>: http://xyuubao.github.io/AsteroidsGame/ | code: https://github.com/Xyuubao/AsteroidsGame